 The experience of trauma is everywhere in America, 75% of Americans have experienced a traumatic event and 6.7% of those individuals have had posttraumatic stress disorder (PTSD) in their lifetime .

-A single event trauma such as a car accident or surgery is difficult to work through, but long-standing childhood trauma tends to be more problematic.
+It is difficult to deal with trauma.
+A single event such as a car accident or surgery is difficult to work through, but long-standing childhood trauma tends to be more problematic.
 Children who experience trauma with caregivers continue to come into contact with the very people that are supposed to provide safety and this leaves them in a constant state of fear.